nate-adkins/nate-adkins.github.io/_projects/loopy.md

 {% include gallery id="posters_gallery"%}

-In our continued research, the lab's graduate students and I continued researching various swarm robotics concepts including how Turing patterns could enable Loopy to morph or undergo transformation.
+Continuing on with research into my sophomore year, the lab's graduate students and I explored other swarm robotics concepts including Turing patterns and how they could enable Loopy to morph or undergo transformation.

 We applied reaction-diffusion-mediated Turing pattern models to Loopy, showing how biologically inspired approaches can generate adaptable and dynamic morphologies in robot swarms.
 As a result of this research, I co-authored an IROS 2023 paper on Loopy.